oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

    Now we want to create an endpoint to create a new account.
 Open `AccountController.java` and add a new `createAccount` method.
 This method should return `ResponseEntity<Account>` this will allow you to return the account object, but also gives you access to set headers, status code and so on.
 The method needs to take an `Account` as an argument.
 Add the `RequestBody` annotation to the argument to tell Spring Boot that the input data will be in the HTTP request's body.

-   Inside the method, you should use the `saveAndFlush` method on the JPA Repostiory to save a new instance of `Account` in the database.
+   Inside the method, you should use the `saveAndFlush` method on the JPA Repository to save a new instance of `Account` in the database.
 The `saveAndFlush` method returns the created object.
 If the save was successful, return the created object and set the HTTP Status Code to 201 (Created).
 If there is an error, set the HTTP Status Code to 500 (Internal Server Error).

    Here's what the new method (and imports) should look like:

     ```java
     <copy>import org.springframework.web.bind.annotation.PostMapping;